3003h/Eros-FE/README.md

 ## Introduction

-an e-hentai/exhentai app make on flutter
+An Unofficial e-hentai app make on flutter

 ## Descriptions